 History of the Institute for Austrian and International Tax Law of WU

-1981: Wolfgang Gassner succeeds Anton Lager as professor of Financial Law and as the Head of Institute.
-He actively engages in Institute´s projects until his death in 2004.
+1981: Wolfgang Gassner succeeds Anton Lager as professor of Financial Law and as Head of Institute.
+He actively engages in the Institute´s projects until his death in 2004.
 His main emphasis in research and teaching is on Corporate and International Tax Law.

-1990: Eduard Lechner joins the Institute as Professor of Financial Law with focus on International Tax Law.
+1990: Eduard Lechner joins the Institute as Professor of Financial Law with a focus on International Tax Law.
 He remains in this position until 1993 when he leaves for another offer from the University of Vienna.

 2003: Claus Staringer and Josef Schuch are appointed Professors at the Institute.
 They expand the curriculum and the research activities in the field of International Tax Law and Corporate Tax Law.

 2003: Upon recommendation of international consultants, the Special Research Field (SFB) on International Tax Coordination is established at WU.
 For the first time a program jointly organized by legal and economic experts is selected by the Austrian Science Fund (FWF).
 Within the framework of the SFB, Institute researchers cooperate with researches from other fields, thus promoting cross-disciplinary research.
 During the evaluation processes in 2007 and 2010, the high quality of interdisciplinary tax law research at WU is widely recognized by international consultants.